 Is attending class and getting good grades at the bottom of your list right now?
 Are you wondering how you’ll feed yourself, where you’ll sleep, how to manage your home life, or how to pay for textbooks?
 Are you struggling with internet connection?

-Some content borrowed from the Univserity of Michigan under Creative Commons Attribution 4.0 license.
-Original document can be found at: from https://ssd.umich.edu/files/ssd/adjusting_study_habits.pdf
+Some content borrowed from the University of Michigan under Creative Commons Attribution 4.0 license.
+[PDF]

 Your friends in the Harvey Knowledge Center want to help you Keep Learning this semester!